helenmcastro/MathDataScience_2023/problem-set-one.md

 Reached the target accuracy of 80.00%
 Best accuracy achieved: 80.00%
 ```
-In this final code block, we initialize variables for tracking the best model and its accuracy.
-Then, we perform random matrix generation and classification, continuously checking if the current score is better than the best score.
+In this final code block, I initialize variables for tracking the best model and its accuracy.
+Then, I perform random matrix generation and classification, continuously checking if the current score is better than the best score.
 If the target accuracy of 80% is reached, it prints a message indicating that.
 Finally, it prints the best achieved accuracy.